 This will protect you from taking more than your fair share of blame in the likely event that more than one party contributed to the collision.
 Instead, wait for official investigations and court proceedings to assign fault.

-It can be intimidating to speak with an insurance adjuster – especially when you’re already shaken from the crash.
-It’s important, however, to remain cool, calm, and collected while on the phone with an adjuster.
-You need to have a level head and keep track of what to say and what not to say during your conversation.
+Speaking with an insurance adjuster can be intimidating, particularly if you’re upset about the accident.
+It’s crucial, though, to remain cool, calm, and collected while on the phone with an adjuster.
+You need to be level-headed and know what to say (and what not to say) during the exchange.

-If you’re not in a state to do so, don’t answer the call until you are.
+If you are not ready, do not answer the call.
 If you have serious qualms about tackling the conversation altogether, entrust the task to a truck wreck lawyer instead.
-What you say during your conversation can greatly impact the state of your claim.
+What you say while talking with an adjuster can greatly affect the state of your claim.

 Our recommendation at Bulluck Law Group is that you have your truck accident lawyer get on the phone and navigate this conversation for you.
 They will know how best to handle the conversation in order to protect your rights and ensure the best compensation for the client.

 It’s important to understand where the claims adjuster stands in regard to your accident claim, as well as their objectives for the conversation.
-The insurance adjuster works for the insurance company, not for you.
-His or her main goal is to get you to settle your claim for the least amount of money possible.
+The insurance adjuster does not work for you; they work for the insurance company.
+Their main goal is to get you to settle your claim for the least amount of money possible.

-Go into the first phone call knowing that the adjuster probably knows less about your case than you do and that he or she will try to encourage you to settle quickly and probably for less than you could receive with a personal injury claim or a lawyer’s help.
+Start the first phone call by realizing the adjuster likely knows little about your case and will try to persuade you to settle quickly for less than you could get with a personal injury claim or an attorney’s help.

 There is no rule that says how much you have to divulge to insurance claims adjusters.
 While you should always be honest, you do not have to give them any more information than they request.
-Answer questions truthfully, but do not speculate about what happened, what caused the crash, or who is to blame.
+Be truthful; don’t speculate about what caused the crash or who’s to blame.
 Here are some tips on things not to say on your phone call.

-5. Refuse to Record or Write a Statement
+5. Refuse to Write or Record a Statement

-Do not record a statement or even talk about your personal injuries until you’ve spoken to an attorney.
-You may not have all the facts of your case, and the things you say could reduce your chances for compensation.
+Don’t talk about your injuries or record a statement until you’ve talked with a lawyer.
+You may not know all the facts regarding your case, and what you say could reduce your chances of compensation.
 Make it clear to the adjuster from the beginning that you will not be discussing too much over the phone.
-Give limited information in your first conversation, and set limits on how often the adjuster can call you in the future.
+Submit basic details in your first conversation, then set a limit on how often the adjuster can call you in the future.

-6. Resist the Urge to Say Yes to a Fast Settlement
+6. Resist Saying “Yes” to a Quick Settlement

 Valuating your claim is something an attorney can do for you, often during a free case evaluation.

-Keep track of important information about your phone call with the insurance adjuster.
-Ask with whom you’re speaking, and write down the name, telephone number, address, and company he or she represents before you start your conversation.
+Jot down important information concerning your phone call with the insurance adjuster.
+Ask with whom you’re speaking, and then write down the name, address, telephone number, and company they represent before the conversation begins.

-Take notes during your conversation, jotting down information the adjuster gives you as well as what information you gave him or her.
-The more you can recall about your discussion, the more you can help your truck wreck lawyer in the future.
+Take notes during your conversation, transcribing information the adjuster relays to you as well as details you offer them.
+The more you can remember about the discussion, the more you can assist your truck accident attorney in the future.